 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Admission Requirements Tabs

 In addition to having nearly 500 student organizations, Iowa students choose from multiple living-learning communities, study abroad programs, and undergraduate research opportunities.

-The classics department maintains close relationships with study abroad programs in Greece, Italy, and the Netherlands.
+The classics department maintains close relationships with study abroad programs in Greece, Italy, Israel, and the Netherlands.
 These programs will advance your work for your major and introduce you to the living descendants of ancient Greek and Roman societies.
 In the Netherlands, the focus of study is on Latin and Greek and on the Roman frontier.
 You'll be encouraged to participate in these programs during your junior or senior year; financial aid is available.